tomzorz/shoreparty.org/posts/shared-engine-spaces.md

   - lumin os
 layout: layouts/post.njk
 ---
+As we're heading into the brave new world of mixed reality, one of the larger software issues facing everyone has yet to be addressed: shared engine spaces.

+## Pancake problems

 Users of traditional "2D" or "pancake" operating system user interfaces have long expected multiple different rendering engine powered applications to work together simultaneously.
 I can easily run a game using Unreal Engine with e.g. DirectX11 backing it in a window next to an enterprise app using Vulkan, while both are eventually placed on screen by Windows's DWM/Composition engine which is probably using DirectX12.
 And if I were to launch a Unity3D powered app on top of this, it'd just work as well.

 ![Unreal Engine, WPF, Vulkan, UWP, DX12 playing along](/img/mrosengine/desktop.png)